September 12, 2023

 Greater inclusion of all ranges of students (high school, certificate completers, CCC, and 4-year) in our governing and advisory boards by making it explicit in the Community Engagement Plan OR another grounding document (e.g., bylaws) that governing boards will set a goal of appointing them annually.

 You can review Mer’s presentation slides HERE.
+View the recording of the board meeting HERE

 What happened at the presentation?